- Written by Dr.Mehmet Demircioglu

 Hair transplantation is elective.
 If pregnancy, IVF, a pending pregnancy test, or breastfeeding may overlap with surgery or early recovery, I do not treat the calendar as ordinary.
 Medication limits, anesthesia decisions, swelling, nausea, travel, and postoperative instructions all become less predictable.

-FUE has limits when hormones are driving shedding
+FUE has limits when hormones drive shedding

 If the part is widening because of female pattern hair loss, surgery may be considered only when the target is realistic.
 If the whole top of the scalp is changing every month, graft placement can become guesswork.
 If the donor area is also miniaturizing, the risk is even higher.